Thomas Drury (1551–1603): Attack on Christopher Marlowe

 At about the same time, Drury was preparing a list of accusations, the so-called "Remembrances" against Richard Cholmeley, which included his having a "damnable crew" who intended "to draw Her Majesty's subjects to be Atheists" and "after Her Majesty's decease to make a king among themselves and live according to their own laws."
 Cholmeley appeared to use Marlowe as their guru, and claimed that he was "able to show more sound reasons for Atheism than any divine in England is able to give to prove divinity."

 Drury also claimed that "there was by my only means set down unto the Lord Keeper (and) the Lord of Buckhurst the notablest and vilest articles of atheism that I suppose the like was never known or read of in any age."
 Most biographers take this to refer to the so-called "Baines Note", the notorious list of accusations levelled at Marlowe by Richard Baines.
 Drury was therefore claiming that it was at his instigation that Baines had produced it and that he, Drury, had delivered it to Puckering.

-After spending nearly two years in the Marshalsea because of Cholmeley's treachery Drury must have borne a grudge against him.
-We also know that Baines and Marlowe had "malice one to another".
+After spending nearly two years in the Marshalsea because of Cholmeley's treachery, Drury must have borne a grudge against him.
+It is known that Baines and Marlowe had "malice one to another".
 That there was therefore some collusion between Drury and Baines, whether encouraged by others or not, to bring about the demise of both Marlowe and Cholmeley is clear.
-And in less than a month Marlowe was dead and Cholmeley carted off to prison, never to be heard of again.
+In less than a month, Marlowe was dead and Cholmeley carted off to prison, never to be heard of again.